ovh/docs/pages/platform/ai/gi_08_s3_compliance/guide.en-gb.md

 First of all, you must have an S3-user with the correct rights to manage S3 buckets.

-To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager\), go to the `Public Cloud` section, and select the Public Cloud project concerned.
-Then click on `Object Storage` in the left-hand menu.
+To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), go to the `Public Cloud`{.action} section and select the Public Cloud project concerned.
+Then click on `Object Storage`{.action} in the left-hand menu.

-Here, you can create your S3 user by clicking on `Create User`.
+Here, you can create your S3 user by clicking on `Create User`{.action}.
 If you already have OpenStack users, you can use them to use S3 buckets, instead of creating a new one.

 > [!warning]
 >
-> In both cases, please be sure to save your S3 credentials: **S3 user name**, **S3 access key** and **S3 secret key**.
-We will use them later, to create an S3 datastore.
+> In both cases, make sure to save your S3 credentials: **S3 user name**, **S3 access key** and **S3 secret key**.
+You will use them later to create an S3 datastore.
 >

-For more information about creating S3 users, you can check this [Object Storage documentation](/pages/cloud/storage/object_storage/s3_identity_and_access_management)
+For more information about S3 users creation, you can check this [Object Storage documentation](/pages/cloud/storage/object_storage/s3_identity_and_access_management).

 ### Editing your S3 user roles

-Once your S3 user has been created, you need to check that this user has the necessary rights to to interact with your data and OVHcloud AI products.
+Once your S3 user has been created, you need to check that this user has the necessary rights to interact with your data and OVHcloud AI products.

-In the OVHcloud control panel left-hand menu, click on `Users & Roles`, in the `Project management` category.
+In the OVHcloud Control Panel left-hand menu, click on `Users & Roles`{.action} in the `Project management`{.action} category.

 Whether you have created a *new user* or use an *existing one*, check that this user has at least the following rights: `AI Training Operator` and `ObjectStore Operator`, as shown below:

 ![S3 user roles](images/user-roles.png)

-For more information about editing user rights, you can check this [documentation](/pages/platform/ai/gi_01_manage_users)
+For more information about editing user rights, you can check this [documentation](/pages/platform/ai/gi_01_manage_users).

 ### Adding a new datastore